This site requires a more recent version of Adobe Flash Player to function properly.

 Total Cars Sold US:

 The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-The momentum continued into 2012 as the automotive market totaled 14.5 million units.
-In 2013 and beyond, the market is expected to consolidate and reach the pre-recessionary levels.
-Robust sales growth could translate into better revenue realization for GM in the U.S., which is the most critical market for the company.
+In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
+The U.S. automotive industry continued its show of strong growth in 2013 and 2014 as well, growing at a rate of 7.9% and 6.1%, respectively.
+The same trend is expected to continue in 2015, although the rate of growth is expected to slow.
+The robust sales growth could translate into better revenue realization for GM in the U.S., which is one of the biggest markets for the company.

 Total Cars Sold in China:

-According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China registered automobile sales of approximately 19.5 million in 2012, an increase of 4.5% from a year earlier.
-The automotive market in China has more than doubled in size within a span of 3-4 years.
-With approximately 87 cars per thousand people in China, there is definitely an enormous opportunity to be tapped in China.
+According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), new car sales in China are expected to grow to 30 million by 2020, compared to 20 million in 2014.
+The automotive market in China has more than doubled in size, within a span of 3-4 years.
+With approximately 87 cars per 1,000 people in China, there is definitely an enormous opportunity to be tapped in China.

-GM's decade old presence in the forms of different JVs might provide significant upside for the company.
+GM's decade old presence in the form of different JVs might provide significant upside for the company.

 China, where GM operates through joint ventures, is the most valuable division of the company.
 This is closely followed by its U.S. operations.